-KEY Keep an eye out for these symbols, which give important information about certain courses.
-These courses have no prerequisites or developmental courses required.
-Q These courses are only offered in certain semesters. \land Students must earn a minimum grade in these courses to remain in the program.
+KEY Keep an eye out for these symbols, which give important information about certain courses. æ These courses have no prerequisites or developmental courses required.
+Q These courses are only offered in certain semesters. $\land$ Students must earn a minimum grade in these courses to remain in the program.
 Eligible electives for this program are listed on the reverse.
 Watch for this symbol.
-HEI PEIII HINTS

-Summer and/or Winter Session classes may be available for your program to help you finish on time.
+HELPI FUL HINTS Summer and/or Winter Session classes may be available for your program to help you finish on time.
 See your advisor or visit the online course search for availability.
+Taking 15 credits/semester or 30 credits/year will help you stay on track to finish your degree in two years.